MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-create-web-dashboard-alerts.md

 To perform these actions, hover your mouse over the widget, and click on the ellipsis **...** on the top right corner of the widget.
 This will display actions available for the widget.

-   * Select **Set resolution state** and select one or multiple alerts by selecting the checkbox in the first column on the left, for each alert resolution state you are going to change.
+   * Select **Set resolution state** and select one or multiple alerts by selecting the checkbox in the first column on the left, for each alert resolution state you're going to change.
 Select the resolution state from the dropdown list and select **Save**.
    * Select **Export to Excel** to export the alert data to an Excel file.
    * Select **Personalize** to change your selection of columns to be displayed or to group alerts.
 Select **Save personalization** when you've completed making your changes.